Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Related Work

 \subsection{Few-shot Fine-grained Recognition}

-Recently, inspired by the rapid development of FSL, there are some emerging work~\cite{wei2019piecewise,TANG2022108792} that starts to explore the intractable few-shot fine-grained recognition (FS-FGR) task, where the goal is to distinguish the novel sub-categories in a super-category given a limited number of labeled samples.
+Recently, inspired by the rapid development of FSL, there are some emerging work~\cite{wei2019piecewise, li2020bsnet, TANG2022108792} that starts to explore the intractable few-shot fine-grained recognition (FS-FGR) task, where the goal is to distinguish the novel sub-categories in a super-category given a limited number of labeled samples.
 Wei~\etal~\cite{wei2019piecewise} propose the first solution for FS-FGR by introducing a bilinear pooling network to encode features and multiple sub-classifiers to predict the label.
 LRPABN~\cite{HuangZZXW21} proposes to learn multiple transformations to match the embedded input pairs.
 MattML~\cite{zhu2020multi} introduces multi-attention mechanisms to learn a task-specified classifier initialization, which is helpful to capture diverse discriminative parts.
-BSNet~\cite{li2020bsnet} proposes to leverage two different similarity measures jointly to reduce certain similarity biases.

 However, the above methods tackle the FS-FGR task by learning and matching diverse and informative global features, which follow the same perspective as the generic FSL methods.
 Limited efforts have been devoted to distinguishing the subtle difference from the perspective of dense local features.
 In contrast, CPSN~\cite{tian2021coupled} introduces two coupled branches to compute the similarity scores between input pairs from patch level to capture subtle and local differences.
-FRN~\cite{wertheimer2021few} proposes to learn a classifier by reconstructing feature maps for preserving spatial details without overfitting to pose variation.

 More recently, considering object location differences in the support and query set cause performance degradation, some works have introduced feature alignment to solve the FS-FGR problem, which has achieved very inspiring results.
 TOAN~\cite{huang2021toan} proposes a target-oriented matching mechanism to learn explicit feature transformations to reduce the intra-class variance.
+Wu~\etal~\cite{WuLGJ19} introduce a dual correlation attention mechanism to explore position-wise relationships of two compared features to capture their semantic information.
 Wu~\etal~\cite{wu2021object} propose an object-aware long-short-range spatial alignment method to align features between various support and query features.
 Although the above cross-correction attention-based workflow seems to make sense, they are all pretty sophisticated and obscure.